unixorn/ha-mqtt-discoverable/README.md

 # hass-mqtt-devices

-Python module to create mqtt messages that are discoverably by Home Assistant
+A python module for generating MQTT topics that will be discoverable by Home Assistant as devices.